RantumBits/ecomloop.github.io/content/pages/home.md

 ---
 template: HomePage
 slug: ''
-title: Keep technology working hard for you
+title:  Keep technology working for your business
 featuredImage: '../images/digital-commerce-solutions.png'
 subtitle: >-
-  ### Technology breeds opportunity

-  ### We help uncommon organizations grow with digital commerce
+  ###  We enable growth with digital marketing services & remote office tech support

-  ### Get started with a free consultation
+  ###  Digital platform growth for uncommon organizations & independent businesses

 accordion:
   - content: >-
       ecomloop does exceptional work and was a big part of our success.
 We will be using him for more projects in the future.